2018 Nissan Leaf gets matured styling and whole host of advanced features with much improved electric driving range

-Nissan will likely be following its rivals Toyota and Hyundai on bringing the EVs to domestic market.
+Nissan will likely be following its rivals Toyota and Hyundai on bringing the EVs to our domestic market.
 The sales and local production of Toyota Camry will have inspired other global manufacturers to evaluate their electric and hybrid vehicles in Indian scenes and capitalise on the growing potential in premium space despite the post-GST woes.

 According to recent internet reports, Nissan could locally manufacture its popular Leaf and introduce at an aggressive price range.
 The Leaf has been around for several years now and it has been well-received in European as well as other foreign markets.
-As the existing generation Leaf gets to the closing stages of its lifespan, Nissan is expected to consider the forthcoming Leaf for India.
+As the outgoing generation Leaf gets to the closing stages of its lifespan, Nissan is expected to consider the brand new Leaf for India.

-Its global premiere will happen on September 6 and Nissan will have the Leaf significantly upgraded in terms of efficiency and design language.
+Much to the excitement and months of speculations, its global premiere has happened as Nissan has the Leaf significantly upgraded in terms of efficiency and design language.
 The sales of Leaf have crossed over 2.5 lakh examples in its seven year lifecycle.
-It will be targetting even bigger figures when the new generation model comes to the fore.
-Ahead of the debut, it has gradually been teased and in a recent video, the innovative e-Pedal driving has been showcased.
+It will be targetting even bigger figures with the new generation model.
+Ahead of the debut, it had gradually been teased with some of its features like the innovative e-Pedal driving that gained more interest.

 Nissan Leaf will act as a learning tool for understanding the electric vehicle market but considering the quirky nature of our local customers it might have to come up with something new for India.
 On a longer perspective, Nissan might create a low-cost EV that would fit to the mileage needs in a volume segment.

-Nissan has recently announced a low-cost EV for China and the knowledge learned there could be used for India.
-In two battery modes – 24 kWh and 30 kWh – the Nissan Leaf returns a current range of 228 km and 280 km respectively.
+Nissan has recently announced a low-cost EV for China and the knowledge learned there could be transferred to India.
+In two battery modes – 24 kWh and 30 kWh – the outgoing Nissan Leaf returned range of 228 km and 280 km respectively.
 However, it is a whole different story on the freshed up version.

 India-Bound 2018 Nissan Leaf EV Images